codership/documentation/galeracluster/source/migration.rst

       mysql -u root -p < migration.sql

 #.
-Restart the load from the application servers, this time direct it towards your cluster nodes instead of the master server.
+Restart the load from the application servers, this time directing it towards your cluster nodes instead of the master server.

 Your application now uses Galera Cluster, instead of your previous MySQL master-slave cluster.

-.. note:: Bear in mind that your application goes down at this stage of the process.
+.. note:: Bear in mind that your application will experience downtime at this stage of the process.
 The length of the downtime varies depending on the amount of data you have to migrate, specifically how long it takes ``mysqldump`` to create a snapshot of the master server, then transfer and upload it onto a cluster node.

 ^^^^^^^^^^^^^^^^^^^^